Paul Bernardo: Trial, conviction, and incarceration

-Bernardo was tried for the murders of French and Mahaffy in 1995, and his trial included detailed testimony from Homolka and videotapes of the rapes.
-Bernardo testified that the deaths were accidental, later claiming that Homolka was the actual killer.
-On September 1, 1995, Bernardo was convicted of a number of offences, including the two first-degree murders and two aggravated sexual assaults, and sentenced to life in prison without parole for at least twenty-five years.
+Bernardo was tried for the murders of French and Mahaffy in 1995, and his trial included detailed testimony from Karla and videotapes of the rapes and torture.
+Bernardo testified that the deaths were accidental, later claiming that Karla was the actual killer.
+On September 1, 1995, Paul Bernardo was convicted of a number of offences, including the two first-degree murders and two aggravated sexual assaults, and sentenced to life in prison without parole for at least twenty-five years.
 He was designated a dangerous offender, making him unlikely to ever be released.

-Homolka's plea bargain was criticized by many Canadians since Bernardo's first defence lawyer, Ken Murray, had withheld the videotapes exposing Homolka's culpability for seventeen months.
+Karla's plea bargain was criticized by many Canadians since Bernardo's first defence lawyer, Ken Murray, had withheld the videotapes exposing her culpability for seventeen months.
 The videotapes were considered crucial evidence, and prosecutors said that they would never have agreed to the plea bargain if they had seen them.
 Murray was later acquitted of obstruction of justice and faced a disciplinary hearing by the Law Society of Upper Canada.

-Although Bernardo was kept in the segregation unit at Kingston Penitentiary for his own safety, he was attacked and harassed; he was punched in the face by another inmate when he returned from a shower in 1996.
+Although Bernardo was kept in the segregation unit at Kingston Penitentiary for his own safety, he was still attacked and harassed; he was punched in the face by another inmate when he returned from a shower in 1996.
 In June 1999, five convicts tried to storm his segregation range and a riot squad used gas to disperse them.

 On February 21, 2006, the Toronto Star reported that Bernardo had admitted sexually assaulting at least ten other women in attacks not previously attributed to him.
-Most were in 1986, a year before the spree attributed to the Scarborough Rapist.
+Most were in 1986, a year before the spree officially attributed to the Scarborough Rapist.
 Authorities suspected Bernardo in other crimes, including a string of rapes in Amherst, New York, and the drowning of Terri Anderson in St. Catharines, but he has never acknowledged his involvement.
-His lawyer, Anthony G. Bryant, reportedly forwarded the information to legal authorities in November 2005.
+Bernardo's lawyer, Anthony G. Bryant, reportedly forwarded the information to legal authorities in November 2005.

 In 2006, Bernardo gave a prison interview in which he claimed that he had reformed and would make a good parole candidate.
 He became eligible to petition a jury for early parole in 2008 under the faint hope clause (since he committed multiple murders before the 1997 criminal-code amendment) but did not do so.
 In 2015, Bernardo applied for day parole in Toronto.
 According to the victims' lawyer, Tim Danson, it is unlikely that Bernardo will ever be released in any capacity due to his dangerous offender status.
-In September 2013, Bernardo was transferred to Millhaven Institution in Bath, where he is reportedly segregated from other inmates.
+In September 2013, Bernardo was transferred to Millhaven Institution in Bath, where he was reportedly segregated from other inmates.